metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-get-all-users

 ***
-This command gives all users depending on inputs given.
+This command gives all users who are not deleted.

 #### Base Command